YangLongWang/Movie-Search/README.md

 ## Introduction
  Why did you build this project?

-- The idea behiend the project was to provide a central location where movie/tv show information and avaliability could be attained by the user.
+- The idea behind the project was to provide a central location where movie/tv show information and availability  could be attained by the user.

  What problem does it solve?

-- The site eliminates the need to make extra searches for streaming avaliability, trailers, movie info, and now playing information for theatres.
+- The site eliminates the need to make extra searches for streaming availability, trailers, movie info, and now playing information for theatres.

  What did you learn?